 The words "dulook al-shams / دلوك الشمس" used in the verse means 'setting of the sun / sunset'.
 Therefore, there is an expression for maghrib / sunset in the Qur'an.
 Furthermore, the word "layl / ليل", 'night' is used in the above verse too.
 Here we can see that in the Qur'an, there are words for 'sunset' and 'night', and also notice that night is not the same as sunset (since both are identified separately).
 The verse of fasting (2:187) uses the word "layl / ليل", 'night' to describe when to finish fasting.
 If Allah meant sunset, he would have chosen the right word for it.
 Furthermore, "night / layl" is described as "darkness (غسق / ghasaq)", i.e. "darkness of the night (غسق اليل / ghasaq al-layl)", further emphasising what night is.

-Alternatively, one may be less pedantic and break his fast when he would simply call the time "night" without being so concerned about minor light conditions overhead.
+One may break his fast when he would simply call the time "night" conscientiously, and not 'day' ie. it should not feel like day.
 There is no fixed way specified - the important thing is that the believer is sincere in following the Qur'an and feels the conditions for 'night' is met.

 “If you obeyed most of those on earth, they would lead you away from the path of Allah.
 They follow nothing but speculation – they are only guessing.”
 (Qur’an 6:115-116)